-Jill Gayaldo was elected to serve on the Rocklin City Council in 2018, and is serving as mayor in 2021.
+Jill Gayaldo was elected to serve on the Rocklin City Council in 2018, and served as Mayor in 2021.

 “I am honored to serve the community of Rocklin, a city that has been home to the Gayaldo family for just over 100 years.
 I hope to honor the legacy of my late father-in-law Andreas Gayaldo, who also served nearly 20 years on the Rocklin City Council, beginning in 1948,” Mayor Gayaldo said.